twilio-professional-services/flex-project-template/docs/docs/00_introduction.md

 Furthermore, with the rich library of examples and conventions, developers can quickly see how to approach different problems on the platform by seeing working code that they can easily reverse engineer.

+If you are just looking to add common contact center functionality to Flex, we recommend using plugins from the [Flex Plugin Library](https://www.twilio.com/docs/flex/developer/plugins/plugin-library) instead if they fit your use case.

 ## How do I get started?

 Installing the template in your Twilio account is fast and easy.
 [Follow this step-by-step guide to install the template](/getting-started/install-template) in under 10 minutes.